-I am often invited to contribute opinions on a wide variety of topics, through TV/radio interviews, conferences and seminars.
+I am often invited to deliver speeches at conferences and seminars or to contribute opinions on a wide variety of topics through TV/radio interviews.
 I could be a guest on a radio show discussing socio-political happenings in Africa, or delivering a keynote address at a global development conference, or hosting my own podcast, Executive Track.
 You will find below a sample set of recordings from various events.

 Speeches & Interviews